istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

 Istio 1.3 adds experimental support to generate service-level HTTP metrics directly in the Envoy proxies.
-This feature lets you continue to monitor your service meshes using the tools Istio provides tooling, without requiring the use of Istio's Mixer.
-This support is the first step towards a new extensibility architecture for Istio, which will put Mixer-like functionality directly in the sidecar proxies.
+This feature lets you continue to monitor your service meshes using the tools Istio provides without needing Mixer.
+This support is the first step towards the new extensibility architecture for Istio, which will put Mixer-like functionality directly in the sidecar proxies.

 The in-proxy generation of service-level metrics is a drop-in replacement for the HTTP metrics currently